Alaska Issues » Sea Ice for Walrus Outlook

 Diomede

-This area has ended for the 2025 season.
+This area has not yet begun for the 2026 season.

 Forecast Discussion